Cefn-coed-y-cymmer

 Notable features of the village are the A465 Heads of the Valleys Road and the impressive curving Cefn Coed Viaduct.
 The viaduct, which spans the Taf Fawr river, came into being as part of the Merthyr- Pontsticill junction line.
 This additional line extended the Brecon and Merthyr Railway and was only agreed following a special Act of Parliament in July 1862 to allow its construction.
 The Cefn Coed Cemetery with its Jewish burial ground is listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

+The village was once served by Cefn Coed railway station.
+The Station Hotel still survives.